Random Access for LEO Satellite Communication Systems via Deep Learning: Related Work and Contributions

 \subsubsection{\textbf{Reducing the likelihood of preamble collisions}}

 To alleviate preamble collisions in contention-based access, various techniques have been proposed to reduce the probability that multiple users select the same preamble simultaneously.
-Key approaches explored in the literature include access class barring (ACB)~\cite{TVT18_ACB1, TVT23_ACB2, TWC24_ACB3}, adaptive random backoff strategies~\cite{TVT16_BO1, TN18_BO2, TMC24_BO3}, and the use of non-orthogonal preambles~\cite{TVT18_NP1, TVT21_NP2, TWC21_NP3, CL17_NP4, TVT23_TwoStage} have received particular attention.
+Key approaches explored in the literature include access class barring (ACB)~\cite{TVT18_ACB1, TVT23_ACB2, TWC24_ACB3}, adaptive random backoff strategies~\cite{TVT16_BO1, TN18_BO2, TMC24_BO3}, and non-orthogonal preambles~\cite{TVT18_NP1, TVT21_NP2, TWC21_NP3, CL17_NP4, TVT23_TwoStage}.

 In the ACB scheme, the number of access attempts per random access channel (RACH) slot is regulated to avoid excessive collisions.
 Before transmitting a preamble, each user performs an ACB check and proceeds only if it passes; otherwise, the user defers the attempt to the next available RACH slot~\cite{TVT18_ACB1,TVT23_ACB2,TWC24_ACB3}.
 Similarly, many works have focused on adjusting the backoff behavior of users after collisions.
 In~\cite{TVT16_BO1, TN18_BO2, TMC24_BO3}, dynamic backoff schemes were proposed that adapt the uniform backoff window based on observed collision levels.
 While ACB and backoff adjustment help mitigate RACH congestion, they require tracking the backlog state of all users.
 These approaches are less attractive in LEO SatCom systems, where the service region changes dynamically due to satellite movement.